How many states are parties to the European Charter for Regional or Minority Languages?

 Your score: [[score]]

 Congratulations!
-You are a true expert ready to join the Charter!
+You are a true expert ready to join the expert committees on our two conventions!

 Well done!
 You are pressing hard on the heels of the champions!
-To get even better, explore more about the Charter.
+To get even better explore more about the Language Charter and the Framework Convention!

 Good job!
-You are a real explorer discovering the fascinating world of languages!
-Explore more about the Charter.
+You are a real explorer discovering the fascinating world of national minorities and their languages!
+Explore more!

 Not bad!
-Don’t be afraid to dig deeper and expand your knowledge about the Charter and languages.
+Don’t be afraid to dig deeper and expand your knowledge about minority rights and languages!